Watch the Senate’s open hearing on Russian election interference Thursday

 “We anticipate inviting additional individuals to come and be interviewed, and ultimately some of those interviewed individuals may turn into private or public hearings by the committee,” Burr said.
 “It would be safe to say we have had conversations with a lot of people, and it would be safe to say [former Trump National Security Adviser] Gen. Flynn is a part of that list.”

 The first part of the hearing will begin at 10 a.m.
 Eastern time, with the cybersecurity panel starting at 2 p.m.
-Both should be viewable on a C-SPAN3 livestream.Featured Image: bootbearwdc/Flickr UNDER A CC BY 2.0 LICENSE (IMAGE HAS BEEN MODIFIED)
+Both should be viewable on a C-SPAN3 live stream.Featured Image: bootbearwdc/Flickr UNDER A CC BY 2.0 LICENSE (IMAGE HAS BEEN MODIFIED)

 0